aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 <a id="TaskAthena"></a>
 [[Top](#Top)]

-## Task 7: Querying Data with Amazon Athena
+## Task 7: Querying data with Amazon Athena

 Now that you have made your data discoverable, you can query your data for exactly what you want to analyze.